Root Canal Therapy

 Once your crown is ready, you can return to our Piqua, OH dental office.
 Your temporary crown will be removed, and after checking to guarantee the fit, your dentist will attach your permanent crown.
 After that, you should be able to use the tooth as normal once again.

-If you’re interested in a root canal procedure, give Sunset Dental in Piqua, OH a call to make an appointment today!
+If you’re interested in a root canal procedure, give Sunset Dental in Piqua, OH a call to Request an Appointment today!

 $199.99 Cleaning Special